kalisio/kdk/docs/api/map/map-mixins.md

 ## Map Style

-**KDK** intoduces its own stye specification as described as below:
+**KDK** intoduces its own style specification as described as below:

 ```js
 style: {